 The 13th Circuit utilizes video conferencing equipment to help reduce overall costs for staff travel for meetings and prisoner transport.
-There are several mobile units, as well as units incorporated into the technology of the Ground Floor, 2 South, 3 West and Ceremonial courtrooms of the Boone County Courthouse.
+There are several mobile units in both courthouses, as well as units incorporated into the technology of the Ground Floor, 2 South, 3 West and Ceremonial courtrooms of the Boone County Courthouse.
+Additionally, one iPad per Division was added in 2020 to facilitate the increased need for video due the pandemic.